-- Trace the flexor digitorum longus, and flexor hallucis longus muscles around the ankle and into the sole.
+- Trace the flexor digitorum longus muscle around the ankle and into the sole.

 HINT: Use your blunt probe to define these muscles and gently separate the nerves and vessels from the surrounding fascia.
 In the sole, the tendon of the flexor hallucis longus muscle runs straight to the distal phalanx of the hallux, while the tendon of the flexor digitorum longus muscle crosses it at an angle.

-- Trace the anterior tibial artery onto the dorsum of the foot where it becomes the dorsalis pedis artery.
+- Find the anterior tibial artery in the anterior compartment of the leg and follow it onto the dorsum of the foot where it becomes the dorsalis pedis artery.

 - Follow the dorsalis pedis artery to the point where it disappears between the two heads of the first dorsal interosseous muscle.